rkoeninger/ShenScript/docs/setup.rst

 The Frontend
 ------------

-.. module:: frontend
+**module ``frontend``**

 The frontend module augments a ShenScript environment with JavaScript- and ShenScript-specific functionality.

 Functionality provided includes:

   * :shen:`js` package functions that allow access to common JavaScript types, objects and functions.
   * :shen:`js.ast` package functions that allow generation, rendering and evaluation of JavaScript code.
   * :shen:`shen-script` package functions that allow access to ShenScript environment internals.

 The :js:`exports` of this module is just a function that augments an environment and returns it.

 .. function:: ($) => $